appsmithorg/appsmith-docs/website/docs/reference/widgets/image.md

 ## Display static images

-To display an image, you can specify the image source using the **Image property**.
+You can specify the image source using the **Image property**to display an image.
 The Image property can accept a **URL**, a **data URI**, or a **base64** encoded image data as its input.
 For example, you can add this URL in the image property:

 ```js
 https://jpeg.org/images/jpegsystems-home.jpg
 ```

 You can also set an image in the **Default Image**  property to be displayed if the image source fails to load or is invalid.
-This can be accomplished by specifying the default image as an image URL, data URI, or a base64 encoded image data in the Default Image property.

 ### Inline SVG